UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

   - C: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz
   - Y: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz
   - Z: Intel(R) Xeon(R) Gold 6240M CPU @ 2.60GHz
+  - X: dual AMD EPYC 7543 32-Core Processor

 (If you ever need to check this, you can include `cat /proc/cpuinfo` in your jobscript so you get it in your job's .o file for the exact node your job ran on.
 You will get an entry for every core).

+## GPU nodes

+Not yet available for general use, we will inform everyone when they are and update this space.

 ### Restricting to one node type